 Estimated reading time: 5 minutes

-Most church members take a lot of pride in their church.
-They participate and are encouraged by how the church impacts their lives.
+Most church members take great pride in their church.
+They participate and are encouraged by the church’s impact on their lives.

 And if you asked each of these members to describe their church, they would probably come up with a one-word description.